k-kohey/Parchment-swift/README.md

 TrackingEventBuffer is a buffer that saves the log.

-ParchmentDefault defines a class SQLiteBuffer that uses SQLite to store logs.
+Parchment defines a class SQLiteBuffer that uses SQLite to store logs.

 This implementation can be replaced by a class that is compatible with TrackingEventBuffer.